batect/batect/docs/GettingStarted.md

 And, after your tests have finished, batect will then remove all the containers it started, leaving your machine in the same state it was before you started.

-Similarly, if we want to run some journey tests against our application, we just need to create a Dockerfile for it, then define it in `batect.yml`:
+Similarly, if we want to run some journey tests that test our application end-to-end, we just need to create a Dockerfile for our application, then define it in `batect.yml`:

 ```yaml
 containers: